 Since the Delaware Legislature passed the Administration's Delaware Gaming Competitiveness Act of 2012 which allowed for the expansion of sports lottery into retail locations, implementation of Keno, and authorizing Delaware to conduct internet gaming for both traditional and casino style online wagering, sales from these products have continued to grow.
-In fiscal year 2015, the Lottery expanded the sports retail locations from 70 to 85 retailers, added additional Keno retailers, and expanded casino gaming on the internet to include Delaware's shared liquidity agreement with the State of Nevada, allowing players on the internet from Nevada and Delaware to join the same poker tables.
+In fiscal year 2016, the Lottery expanded the sports retail locations from 85 to 102 retailers, added additional Keno retailers, and expanded internet gaming on mobile devices.